entazis/experience-log/README.md

 - Held discussions with the CEO regarding resource needs for expansion.
 - Took responsibility for all backend-related services, setting development conventions, and creating tools to support these services.
-- Engaged in system design and architectural decisions to ensure the platform’s robustness and scalability.
+- Engaged in system design and architectural decisions to ensure the platform's robustness and scalability.

 Through these efforts, the project not only enhanced the technical infrastructure of the platform but also improved team dynamics and streamlined development processes, setting a strong foundation for future growth and scalability.